ErHaWeb/klaro_consent_manager/Documentation/QuickStart/Index.rst

 #.
 Include the Extension configuration

-    The modern and recommended way to reference the configuration of this extension since TYPO3 v13 is via its **Site Set**.
-Alternatively, it is still possible to use the **Static TypoScript Include** in the template record.
+    The recommended way to include the configuration in TYPO3 v13 and TYPO3 v14 is the **Site Set** `erhaweb/klaro-consent-manager`.
+The **Static TypoScript Include** remains available as a legacy-compatible fallback for installations that still use TypoScript records.

     ..  accordion::
         :name: accordionAddConfiguration